MicrosoftDocs/entra-docs/docs/identity-platform/includes/registration/quickstart-register-app.md

 # https://learn.microsoft.com/en-us/graph/auth-register-app-v2
 ---

-Get started with the Microsoft identity platform by registering an application in the Azure portal.
+Get started with the Microsoft identity platform by registering an application in the Microsoft Entra admin center.

 The Microsoft identity platform performs identity and access management (IAM) only for registered applications.
 Whether it's a client application like a web or mobile app, or it's a web API that backs a client app, registering it establishes a trust relationship between your application and the identity provider, the Microsoft identity platform.